Timeline of the Yemeni revolution (3 June – 22 September 2011): 13 August

 According to a newspaper report, Saleh claimed he would not sign the GCC deal unless General Ali Mohsen al-Ahmar and Sheikh Sadiq al-Ahmar, the most prominent leaders of armed opposition factions affiliated with the protest movement, left Yemen first.
 An opposition spokesman quoted in the report said that both had agreed to do so.
 The Joint Meeting Parties and Houthi rebels in Yemen's north reached a truce mediated by local tribes, the JMP website claimed.
 The JMP also appointed a new governor for Al Jawf Governorate, which is out of the government's control, in preparation for a planned national council to be announced 17 August.
 It named Al-Shareef Al-Hussein Al-Dhameen to the position.
 Hadi warned the JMP against forming the council, telling a British diplomat, "The serious consequences will affect all Yemenis if the opposition drags the country into anarchy."

 14 August

-In northwestern Sana'a, the Republican Guard clashed with Ali Mohsen al-Ahmar's First Armoured Division, leaving one civilian dead in the crossfire.
+In northwestern Sanaa, the Republican Guard clashed with Ali Mohsen al-Ahmar's First Armoured Division, leaving one civilian dead in the crossfire.
 Hamid al-Ahmar, a leader of Islah, called on Western governments to freeze Saleh's overseas assets.
 He also voiced support for the GCC initiative.